dixslyf/mnist-digits-nb-nn/report/report.typ

 - Mean validation accuracy: 98.9%

-Since the metrics for the training and validation folds are similar, we can conclude that the models are neither underfitting nor overfitting.
+The similarity in metrics for the train and validation folds suggests that the models are neither underfitting nor overfitting.

-Logs for the cross-validation process can be found in the following files, which were compressed using gzip:
+Additionally, the mean accuracies pass the minimum threshold of 80%.
+We can expect the final evaluation on the test set to have similar results.

+Cross-validation logs are available in the following gzip-compressed files:

 - `run_logs/cv_nb.log.gz`